Richmond Hill in Yadkin County, North Carolina — The American South (South Atlantic)

 Location.
 36° 16.03′ N, 80° 36.78′ W. Marker is in Richmond Hill, North Carolina, in Yadkin County.
+Located beyond the terminus of Law School Road in the Historic Richmond Hill Nature Park.
 Touch for map.
-Located beyond the terminus of Law School Road in the Historic Richmond Hill Nature Park.
 Marker is in this post office area: East Bend NC 27018, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-A different marker also named Richmond Hill (a few steps from this marker); Rockford (approx. 2 miles away); Richmond Pearson (approx. 3.2 miles away); Reeves Homeplace (approx. 3.3 miles away); Bond School House Bond Schoolhouse (approx. 6.3 miles away); Deep Creek Friends Meeting (approx. 6.3 miles away); Common High Flyers of Pilot Mountain (approx. 8.9 miles away).
+A different marker also named Richmond Hill (a few steps from this marker); Rockford Richmond Pearson (approx. 3.2 miles away); Reeves Homeplace (approx. 3.3 miles away); Bond School House (approx. 6.3 miles away); Bond Schoolhouse (approx. 6.3 miles away); Deep Creek Friends Meeting (approx. 6.3 miles away); Common High Flyers of Pilot Mountain (approx. 8.9 miles away).
 Touch for a list and map of all markers in Richmond Hill.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 17, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 407 times since then and 37 times this year.
+It was originally submitted on April 17, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 464 times since then and 24 times this year.
 Photos: 1, 2. submitted on April 17, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
 3. submitted on April 18, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
 4, 5, 6, 7, 8. submitted on April 17, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.